 Indeed, practically all metaphors for style amount to placing matter on the inside, style on the outside.
 It would be more to the point to reverse the metaphor.
 The matter, the subject, is on the outside; the style is on the Inside.
 As Cocteau writes: “Decorative style has never existed.
 Style is the soul, and unfortunately with us the soul assumes the form of the body.”
 Even if one were to define style as the manner of our appearing, this by no means necessarily entails an opposition between a style that one assumes and one’s “true” being.
 In fact, such a disjunction is extremely rare.
 In almost every case, our manner of appearing is our manner of being.
 The mask is the face.

 I should make clear, however, that what I have been saying about dangerous metaphors doesn’t rule out the use of limited and concrete metaphors to describe the impact of a particular style.
 It seems harmless to speak of a style, drawing from the crude terminology used to render physical sensations, as being “loud” or “heavy” or “full” or “tasteless” or, employing the image of an argument as “inconsistent.”

-Against Interpretation is well worth the read.
+Against Interpretation is well worth the read in its entirely.